SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-24-straud-lunarLight.md

 <i>I must give my lecture in what functioned as the living room of the orphanage.
 Just a few walls away is the bedroom of Kevin Marscapone, now laying empty.</i>

-<i>But the children do not know the boy is missing because the door is shut up tight like any other day at the Marscapone School of Magic.</i>
+<i>But the children do not know the boy is missing; the door is shut up tight like any other day at the Marscapone School of Magic.</i>

 <i>Were he here, Kevin would be sitting quietly, listening to the lecture with rapt attention, desperate to make no sound.</i>